WHO WE ARE

 Learn more about Aamjiwnaang at:

-The Chemical Valley Project is the winner of Theatre Passe Muraille's fall 2016 Crapshoot!
+The Chemical Valley Project was the winner of Theatre Passe Muraille's fall 2016 Crapshoot!
 It has also been shown at the 2017 FOOT Festival at the Centre for Drama Theatre and Performance Studies and "Protest in Performance: Solidarity with the Chippewas of the Thames."
 The work has been generously supported by Theatre Passe Muraille and the Ontario Arts Council through the Theatre Creators' Reserve Program.
 The Chemical Valley Project was then developed at the 2017 SummerWorks Performance Festival, where the project was a NOW Magazine Critics' Pick.
 The Chemical Valley Project is being developed as part of Theatre Passe Muraille's 2018 BUZZ Series, supported by the Laidlaw Foundation.

 Contact firstname.lastname@example.org for booking details and our show package.